slightlynybbled/huddle/readme.md

 # Installation

-Install with `python setup.py install`.
+Install with `pip install huddle` or simply download the most recent version of this repository and `python setup.py install`.

 # Future